Tornadoes of 2011: November 7–8 (United States)

 A series of tornadoes transpired across the south-central United States, particularly Texas, Oklahoma, and Louisiana, on November 7 and 8 as a storm system tracked across the region.
 A total of 21 tornadoes were confirmed across the region, causing sporadic damage.
-One of the tornadoes was rated as an EF4, destroying the Oklahoma State University agronomy research station near Tipton, Oklahoma, the first F4 or EF4 tornado in Oklahoma in the month of November since records began in 1950.
+One of the tornadoes was rated as an EF4, destroying the Oklahoma State University agronomy research station near Tipton, the first F4 or EF4 tornado in Oklahoma in the month of November since records began in 1950.
 Most of the tornadoes, however, remained in very rural areas, mainly impacting trees and forested areas.
-No injuries were reported with the tornadoes.
+No fatalities or injuries were reported with the tornadoes.